Skip to main content

 Sep 10th, 2024 | 5 min read

-In 2023, the number of victims to Ransomware attacks more than doubled, with 2024 being off to an even stronger start.
-Oftentimes, together with data encryption and the ask for a ransom to be paid, data was copied beforehand to increase pressure on companies to pay the ransom and prevent the risk of the data being leaked to the internet.
+In 2023, the number of victims of Ransomware attacks more than doubled, with 2024 off to an even stronger start.
+A Ransomware attack encrypts your local data.
+Additionally, the attackers demand a ransom be paid.
+Therefore, data is copied to remote locations to increase pressure on companies to pay the ransom.
+This increases the risk of the data being leaked to the internet even if the ransom is paid.
+Strong Ransomware protection and mitigation are now more important than ever.

-Having a strong solution to Ransomware attacks is more important than ever.
-Simplyblock provides sophisticated block storage level Ransomware mitigation and recovery options, enabling Point-in-Time-Recovery (PITR) for any service and solution storing data.
+Simplyblock provides sophisticated block storage-level Ransomware protection and mitigation.
+Together with recovery options, simplyblock enables Point-in-Time Recovery (PITR) for any service or solution storing data.

 What is Ransomware?